bgveenstra/angular_auth/readme.md

 ## App Setup

-1. Whoever is going to be the "driver" first should fork this repo, and clone it into their `develop` folder on their local machine.
+1. Whoever is going to be the "driver" first should fork this repo, and clone it on their local machine.
 The "navigator" must close their computer.

 2. Once you're in your app directory, run `npm install` to install the required `node_modules`.

 3. In one Terminal window, run `mongod`, and in another, run `nodemon`.

 4. Navigate to `localhost:3000` in the browser.
-You should see an empty page and an angry red error message in the Chrome console.
+You should see a mostly empty page and an error message in the Chrome console.

 5. **BEFORE WRITING ANY CODE**, open up `models/user.js`, `resources/auth.js`, and `server.js`.
 The driver should go through these files in order and explain what you think each code block and/or function does.